 Gold Sponsors - AngloGold Ashanti, BGC Contracting, Gold Fields Australia, Department of Local Government and Communities, Hitachi, Northern Minerals, Shell Australia and TransAlta Energy.

-In addition, ATCO Australia, Atlas Iron Limited, Brookfield Rail, Cameco Australia, Cliffs Natural Resources, Georgiou, Iluka Resources, Inpex, Mineral Resources, NERA, St Barbara Ltd, Thiess and Mr Tim Hammond MP will join as Inspiring Girls Sponsors.
+Inspiring Girls Sponsors - ATCO Australia, Atlas Iron Limited, Brookfield Rail, Cameco Australia, Cliffs Natural Resources, Georgiou, Iluka Resources, Inpex, Mineral Resources, NERA, St Barbara Ltd, Thiess and Mr Tim Hammond MP.

 - Women in Resources Champion (male or female)